adobe/bot_army_cookbook/src/recipes/authenticate-a-bot.md

 ---
 title: Authenticate a bot
+level: intermediate
 ---

 Bots can do many things.
 But much of the time, bots will need to be authenticated to do anything meaningful.

 A common question is "What is the relationship between bots and user accounts?"
 The answer is that you can set it up how ever you want.
 You can have all bots use the same account, or have a new account for every bot.

 How is this done?
 Of course, it depends on how your services work, but here are some possible approaches.

 ## Creating users at runtime

 You can create users on the fly and use the same credentials to log in.
 This is especially useful with integration style tests.

 ```elixir